Built for the Big Leagues

 Long before she was managing club trips, working athletic events, or coordinating major championship experiences, she was a high school student keeping scorebooks, tracking stats, and finding meaning in the details others might overlook.

 “I loved doing the scorebook,” Yingst said.
-“Tracking stats, keeping everything accurate, and feeling like I played an important role in the game — that was what I liked.
+“Tracking stats, keeping everything accurate, and feeling like I played an important role in the game.
+That's what I liked.
 It made me feel like part of the team, but also a step above, almost like a coach.”

 “I was a sport management major from the start,” Yingst said.
 “I always played sports growing up, and I knew I wanted to be around sports in some way.”

 Her path to the major was shaped by a mix of practicality and passion.
-She had been on the field hockey team in high school, but the experience didn’t feel like the right fit.
+She played field hockey in high school, but the experience didn’t feel like the right fit.
 At the same time, she was balancing AP classes and looking for a role that gave her more control over her time and energy.

 What came next ended up changing everything.
 Yingst became the baseball team manager, and the role clicked immediately.